cmcnunn/HGDream_LinearStage/README.md

 Move the stage to a relative position

-If you want to run the GUI without any connection to a motor run:
+If you want to run the GUI without any connection to a motor import:

 ``` bash
 python controller_dummy.py
 ```

 and when prompted for port name type 'dummy'.

+This will disable the valid port connection requirment.

 Both controller files will print the sent command which you can compare with the VXM or VP9000 user manuals